MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 Extranet Smart Lockout in AD FS 2019 adds the following advantages compared to AD FS 2016:

-- Independent lockout thresholds for familiar and unfamiliar locations so that users in known good locations can have more room for error than requests from suspicious locations.
+- Independent lockout thresholds for familiar and unfamiliar locations.
+Users in known good locations can have more room for error than requests from suspicious locations.
 - Audit mode for smart lockout while continuing to enforce previous soft lockout behavior.
-This distinction lets you learn about user-familiar locations and still be protected by the extranet lockout feature that's available from AD FS 2012R2.
+This distinction lets you learn about user-familiar locations and still be protected by the extranet lockout feature that's available from AD FS 2012 R2.

 ### Configuration information